Burn-E99/TheArtificer/README.md

 This bot was developed to replace the Sidekick discord bot after it went offline many times for extended periods.
 This was also developed to fix some annoyances that were found with Sidekick, specifically its vague error messages (such as `"Tarantallegra!"`, what is that supposed to mean) and its inability to handle implicit mulitplication (such as `4(12 + 20)`).

 ## Using The Artificer
 I am hosting this bot for public use and you may find its invite link below.
-If you would like to host this bot yourself, details of how to do so are found in this repository, but I do not recommend this unless you are experienced with running Discord bots.
+If you would like to host this bot yourself, details of how to do so are found at the end of this README, but I do not recommend this unless you are experienced with running Discord bots.

 After inviting the bot, if you would like it to remove the message requesting the popcat emoji, you will need to give the `The Artificer` role the `Manage Messages` permission.
 All other permissions needed are handled by the invite link.